emiliaaa25/QuestMaster/SETUP.md

 # Quick Start Guide - Quest Master

+Quest Master now includes user accounts.
+Start by registering or logging in, then use the hobby and quest features.

 ## System Requirements
 - Python 3.9+ (backend)
 - Node.js 16+ with npm (frontend)